CDAC public hearings scheduled for June 8

 Public Services Funding

-Some of the agencies that have received funding in the past include Scotty’s House, Twin City Mission’s The Bridge, Phoebe’s Home, Brazos Food Bank, Girls Club, North Bryan Community Center, Family Medicine Center, Hospice, Literacy Volunteers and Sheltering Arms.
-These agencies provide a wide range of health, food, clothing, shelter, educational, recreational, literacy, anti-crime and anti-abuse services to citizens.
-Each of these agencies strives to assist individuals and families in becoming self-sufficient.
+Some of the agencies that have received funding in the past include Catholic Charities, Family Promise, Project Unity, Scotty’s House, Twin City Mission’s The Bridge, Phoebe’s Home, Brazos Food Bank, Girls Club, North Bryan Community Center, Family Medicine Center, Hospice, Literacy Volunteers and Sheltering Arms.
+These agencies provide a wide range of services, such as healthcare, food, clothing, shelter, education, recreation, literacy, anti-crime and anti-abuse to meet the needs of low to moderate income citizens.

 Public Facility Funding